IObert/twilioQuestBoothExecution/levels/vr_mission_template/objectives/join_sandbox/description.md

-# Sandbox, stock, and barrel
+# Start a WhatsApp messaging session

-The Twilio Sandbox for WhatsApp lets you start sending with WhatsApp right away, instead of waiting for WhatsApp to approve your Twilio number.
+WhatsApp messages are subject to specific rules and restrictions that do not apply to standard Twilio Programmable SMS and MMS messages.
+Understanding the concept of “sessions” is essential to designing your messaging flows.

-Join the Twilio Sandbox by sending a WhatsApp message to `+1 415 523 8886` with code `join seat-interest`.
+A messaging **session** starts when a user sends your application a message and lasts 24 hours from the most recently received message.
+A session includes all incoming messages or outgoing replies to these messages within 24 hours.
+Session messages do not need to follow a template and can include media attachments.

- After you finish, answer the question to the right and hit the HACK button.
-We'll check your most recent messages to verify that you completed the onboarding flow for the Sandbox and are ready to continue.
+Switch to the browser and scan the QR of the <create.wa.link> tab with your phone to start a WhatsApp session.
+You receive the secret password right after you send the message.
+Use this password to answer the question to the right and hit the HACK button.